canonical/brand-store-documentation/WORKFLOW.rst

 These instructions assume that you have the proper permissions under the GitHub project.

+1. Create a copy of ``templates/TEMPLATE.yaml`` and rename it to create a file for a specific customer.
-1. Fill in the values in ``templates/<template-filename>`` with the correct values for the brand that is being created.
+#.
+Replace the values in the template file with the correct values for the brand that is being created.

 Updating existing documentation
 ===============================